Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

 3. **JavaScript Execution**: JavaScript files are executed, which may modify the DOM and trigger a re-rendering of the page.
 4. **Asynchronous Loading**: Some resources, like CSS and images, are fetched asynchronously and may cause the page to render again upon loading.

-### Repaint vs. Reflow
+## Web Performance: Repaint vs. Reflow

-Understanding the difference between repaint and reflow is crucial in web development, especially for dynamic web pages where elements can change frequently due to animations, modals, dialogs, popups, or modifications to the DOM like adding or deleting elements.

-#### Repaint
-A repaint occurs when changes are made to an element's visual appearance that do not affect its layout in the document.
-Examples include changes in color, background-color, visibility, and outline.
-During a repaint, the element's geometry (size and position) remains unchanged, and thus, it does not impact the position of any other elements.

-#### Reflow
+### Reflow
-Reflow, also known as layout, involves recalculating the positions and sizes of elements in the document.
-This process is more computationally expensive than repaints because it affects the layout of the element that is changing and may also impact other elements on the page.
-Causes of reflow include changes to the browser window size, alterations in content (such as adding or removing elements), and modifications to elements' styles affecting their sizes (e.g., width, height, margin, padding).
+Reflow, also known as layout, involves recalculating the positions and dimensions of elements to accurately reflect any changes in the DOM that affect their layout.
+This calculation is necessary to construct the render tree, which integrates style information with visible elements.

+Reflow is computationally intensive as it may affect the layout of the entire page, not just the element being altered.
+Common triggers include:
+- Resizing the browser window.
+- Modifying content that affects layout (e.g., adding or removing elements).
+- Alterations in style properties (e.g., width, height, margin, padding).

+### Repaint
+Repaint deals with redrawing the visual styles of elements without affecting their layout.
+After the layout is determined and the render tree constructed, repaint updates the visual appearance based on style changes.

+Repaint is less performance-heavy as it does not involve layout changes.
+Typical scenarios include:
+- Changes in visibility, colors, or shadows.
+- Adjustments to backgrounds or borders.

+### Comparing Reflow and Repaint
+Reflow will trigger a repaint, but a repaint does not necessarily cause a reflow.

+#### **Performance Costs**
+The primary distinction lies in their impact on performance:
+- **Reflows** can affect the entire page and are therefore more costly.
+- **Repaints** affect only the appearance, without layout changes, making them less resource-intensive.

+### Optimization Strategies
+To minimize performance costs, implement the following practices:

+#### **Batch Style Changes**
+Group multiple style changes into a single class adjustment to reduce the number of reflows.

-#### Difference
+#### **Minimize DOM Access**
-The primary difference between repaint and reflow is the scope of impact and the cost in terms of performance.
-Reflows can trigger repaints, but repaints do not necessarily cause reflows.
-Because reflows can impact the layout of the entire page, they are more performance-intensive than repaints.

-#### Methods to Avoid Unnecessary Reflows
-- **Batch Style Changes**: Apply multiple style changes at once by changing the class of an element instead of individual styles.
-- **Minimize DOM Access**: Modify elements offscreen or in a document fragment before adding them to the DOM.
-Using `display: none` before making changes can remove the element from the flow, thus reducing reflow costs.
+Modify elements offscreen or within a document fragment to limit the impact on the actual DOM.

+#### **Leverage Block Formatting Context**
-- **Use Block Formatting Context (BFC)**: Utilizing BFC properties can isolate elements from affecting each other, minimizing the need for reflows.
+Using BFC properties can prevent elements from affecting each other’s layout, thus reducing reflows.

+#### **Optimize Event Handling**
-- **Event Optimization**: Use debouncing and throttling for events that trigger frequent reflows, such as window resizing or scrolling.
+Implement debouncing or throttling to manage events that cause frequent reflows, such as resizing or scrolling.

+#### **Prioritize CSS3 and `requestAnimationFrame`**
-- **Optimize Animations**: Prefer CSS3 animations and `requestAnimationFrame` over JavaScript animations to reduce reflow and repaint costs.
+For animations, prefer CSS3 and `requestAnimationFrame` over JavaScript-driven animations to decrease both reflow and repaint occurrences.

-### Expansion: Block Formatting Context (BFC)
-A Block Formatting Context is an HTML box that serves as a containment boundary, ensuring that elements within it do not affect the layout of elements outside it.
-BFC can be triggered by:
-- The root element (`html`).
-- Elements with `float` properties other than `none`.
-- Elements with `position: absolute` or `fixed`.
-- Elements with `display: inline-block`, `table-cell`, `table-caption`, `flex`, `grid`, or other table-related values.
-- Elements with `overflow` set to anything other than `visible`.

 ## What is the difference between `defer` and `async` attributes in `<script>` elements?